 A party seeking to nominate LDWF owned lands or water bottoms falling within a LDWF Area for mineral lease shall submit his nomination to the Office of Mineral Resources.
-The Office will then notify the LDWF via letter that LDWF lands or water bottoms in a LDWF Area have been nominated for mineral lease.
-The LDWF will usually respond via letter, concurring in the State Mineral Board mineral leasing the LDWF owned acreage in the LDWF Area, as well as providing any LDWF minimums, special rules, provisions, regulations and other limitations on activity for that area.
+The Office will then notify the LDWF that LDWF lands or water bottoms in a LDWF Area have been nominated for mineral lease.
+The LDWF will respond concurring in the State Mineral and Energy Board mineral leasing the LDWF owned acreage in the LDWF Area, as well as providing any LDWF minimums, special rules, provisions, regulations and other limitations on activity for that area.